subir701/book-it-now/README.md

 ## Features

--**Multithreading:** Efficient ticket booking for concurrent users.
+- **Multithreading:** Efficient ticket booking for concurrent users.

---**Implementation:** The system uses Java's multithreading to manage simultaneous ticket bookings.
+-- **Implementation:** The system uses Java's multithreading to manage simultaneous ticket bookings.
 Conflicts are prevented by synchronized blocks and thread-safe collections.

--**Security:** Implements JWT-based authentication and authorization.
+- **Security:** Implements JWT-based authentication and authorization.

---**Implementation:** JWT tokens are issued upon login and must be provided with each request in the Authorization header.
+-- **Implementation:** JWT tokens are issued upon login and must be provided with each request in the Authorization header.

--**Swagger Integration:** The Swagger UI allows token authentication for testing endpoints.
+- **Swagger Integration:** The Swagger UI allows token authentication for testing endpoints.

--**User Management:** Includes roles for USER and ADMIN.
+- **User Management:** Includes roles for USER and ADMIN.

---**Implementation:** Role-based access control (RBAC) ensures certain endpoints are restricted to admin roles.
+-- **Implementation:** Role-based access control (RBAC) ensures certain endpoints are restricted to admin roles.

--**Data Persistence:** Stores booking data securely.
+- **Data Persistence:** Stores booking data securely.

---**Implementation:** Booking details are stored using JPA in a relational database.
+-- **Implementation:** Booking details are stored using JPA in a relational database.

 ---